 Step 5: Have Your Picture and Fingerprints Taken

-The Pag-IBIG Loyalty Card Plus representative will take your picture, scan your fingerprints, and ask you to sign on the digital tablet.
+The Pag-IBIG representative will take your picture, scan your fingerprints, and ask you to sign on the digital tablet.
 The representative will then request you to validate your information as shown on the computer monitor and will proceed with the onsite card personalization.

 Step 6: Claim Your Pag-IBIG Loyalty Card

-In less than an hour, you can claim your brand-new Pag-IBIG Loyalty Card Plus.
+In less than an hour, you can claim your new card.
 You will receive your card along with the PIN mailer from the bank representative.

 That’s it!
-You can now start using your Pag-IBIG Loyalty Card to avail of discounts, receive loan proceeds, withdraw money from ATMs, and many more.
+You can now start using your brand-new card to avail of discounts, receive loan proceeds, withdraw money from ATMs, and many more.
 For ease and convenience in managing your prepaid or savings account, don’t forget to link your card to the issuing bank’s mobile banking application.
 For cards issued by Asia United Bank, you can link your card to the Hello Pag-IBIG app.
 UnionBank-issued cards can be linked to the UnionBank Online app.

 Pag-IBIG Loyalty Card Partners and Discounts